Cavorter/cavort/content/posts/2021-04-08-new-mockobject-and-a-misleading-error.md

 ```

-After checking through to see if it was a problem with Windows PowerShell vs PowerShell Core or Core on Linux vs Core on Windows and a whole host of other attempts to resolve the error, I finally figure out the problem: While PowerShell is great at auto-loading modules when you refer to functions it does not do any of that magically behavior when you are referring to a type that might be loaded by one of those modules so in this case the class was not available without first loading the module.
+After checking through to see if it was a problem with Windows PowerShell vs PowerShell Core or Core on Linux vs Core on Windows and a whole host of other attempts to resolve the error, I finally figure out the problem: While PowerShell is great at auto-loading modules when you refer to functions it does not do any of that magical behavior when you are referring to a type that might be loaded by one of those modules.
+In this case the class was not available without first loading the module.
 Once I finally realized what was happening the solution was incredibly simple: load the module pre-emptively!

 ```powershell
 Describe "My-Function" {